-Few things have gone right for the Ohio State men’s basketball team since Big Ten play began on Jan 1.
+Few things have went right for the Ohio State men’s basketball team since Big Ten play began on Jan 1.
 The Buckeyes have lost three straight games to conference opponents, most recently a 78-68 loss to Minnesota in Williams Arena.

 Things will only be getting tougher from here on out for OSU, as the Buckeyes are set to take on No. 18 Wisconsin.
 Last season, Thad Matta’s team lost 79-68 to the Badgers.